 San Jacinto southern trails hikes

 Now that you have hiked San Jacinto peak via aerial tram, you are probably thinking, “what’s next?”
-In the following post check out some of the most memorizing views we captured on our hikes in San Jacinto Wilderness.
+In the following post check out some of the most mesmerizing views we captured on our hikes in San Jacinto Wilderness.
 This time we ascended the mountain from the southern part – near Idyllwild.

-You have an option of conquering the San Jacinto peak via Marion Mountain trail, Deer Springs trail, or you can try out one of a dozen other hikes in the vicinity.
+You have an option of conquering the San Jacinto peak via Marion Mountain trail, Deer Springs trail, or one of a dozen other hikes in the vicinity.
 Tahquitz Peak is one of the favorites amongst the rock climbers.

 I would think twice before hiking these trails with kids younger than teenagers since most of the routes present steep ascend.
-We did these hikes before we had our son.
-Conversely, I would recommend checking the Long Valley Discovery Trail at the top of the tram, accessible through Palm Springs.
-That hike is relatively flat and would be more enjoyable for families with younger kids.
+Alisa & I hiked these trails way before we had our son.
+Alternatively, I would recommend checking the Long Valley Discovery Trail at the top of the tram, accessible through Palm Springs.
+That hike is relatively flat and would be more enjoyable for families with infants and toddlers.

-If you are looking for a great place to stay and like camping, we’d like to recommend lake Hemet, conveniently located right down the road and practically always has plenty of spaces even if you didn’t make reservations.
+If you are looking for a great place to stay and enjoy camping, we’d like to recommend lake Hemet, conveniently located right down the road.
+Camping grounds usually have plenty of spaces even if you didn’t make reservations.

 Address for Lake Hemet campgrounds 56570 Hwy 74, Mountain Center, CA 9256 (951) 659-2680.

 Permit for Hiking Mt.
 San Jacinto

 Things to keep in mind: You will NEED a permit to hike the trails (for your wellbeing and safety), which can be easily obtained for FREE at least at these three places: